Skip to main content

 What to look for in any ETF?

-Not all ETFs are the same, and it’s important to consider several factors before deciding.
-Here are some factors to consider:
+Not all ETFs are the same, and several factors are worth weighing up before deciding.
+Here are the most important:

 2. Replication method